scaldi/scaldi-website/learn.md

 ## Akka Integration

-To add a Scaldi support in the akk application you need to include `scaldi-akka` in the **build.sbt**:
+To add a Scaldi support in the akka application you need to include `scaldi-akka` in the **build.sbt**:

 {% highlight scala %}
 libraryDependencies += "org.scaldi" %% "scaldi-akka" % "{{site.version.scaldi-akka}}"